Customers Distribution Map

 .

-With a similar number of rentals, shouldn’t a rate of $4.99 produce a revenue approximately 5 times better than $0.99?
+With a similar number of rentals, shouldn’t a rate of $4.99 produce a revenue approximately 5 times higher than $0.99?

 But why does this happen?